Eat Less, Move More is the Worst Advice Ever

 When California resident Raul Robles pulled on a pair of pants, stepped on a scale, or looked in the mirror, he knew he had a problem.
 And a visit to the doctor proved it.
 At 344 pounds, he was obese.
 He had diabetes and high blood pressure.
 And he was unhappy.

 So he did what most people do when they recognize they need to lose weight.
 He jumped from one diet to another, massively restricting calories or avoiding certain foods.
 Sometimes he'd lose a few pounds, but most of the time he didn't lose any weight, and would go back to his usual ways.
-When he finally met with a doctor to develop an action plan to lose weight, he realized that simply eating less and exercising more wasn't the solution.
+When he finally met with a doctor to develop an action plan to lose weight, he realized that simply eating less and moving more didn't work and wasn't the solution.

 He needed to learn how to make healthy meal choices, manage calories, exercise regularly, make smart lifestyle choices, and develop habits that would be sustainable for the long-term.
 He joined a support group.
 He took nutrition classes.
 He changed his diet.
 He started running.
 And he's lost over 140 pounds.
 He's even run a half marathon.
 And he enjoys inspiring other people to manage their weight by focusing more on developing healthy lifestyle habits than just counting calories.